How to become an SAP Consultant? Interview with Jakub Kaźmierczak, SAP C/4HANA Consultant

-SAP consultants must be able to find themselves on the dynamically developing market, respond to the growing expectations of customers, and constantly improve their knowledge.
+SAP Consultants must be able to find themselves on the dynamically developing market, respond to the growing expectations of customers, and constantly improve their knowledge.
 Many challenges and a wide variety of projects make this position ideal for personal and professional development.

 In my opinion, the most important skills in this profession are determination, perseverance, and resistance to stress.
-The latter is particularly significant during implementation projects, as their realization is often accompanied by nerves caused by a busy schedule, upcoming deadline, and circumstances that the implementation team does not always have an influence on.
-Part of the consultant’s job are presentations made for a given implementation.
+The latter is particularly significant during implementation projects, as their realization is often accompanied by nerves caused by a busy schedule, upcoming deadlines, and circumstances that the implementation team does not always have an influence on.
+Part of the consultant’s job is presentations made for a given implementation.
 To demonstrate certain solutions to the client, therefore self-confidence during public speaking will be a valuable skill.
 My example shows that even if, at the beginning of the career path, the presentations are challenging and cause stress, as the years go by and the experience is gained, self-confidence increases during the presentations and in contact with the client.
 If I were to point out other qualities that might help a candidate for this position, it would undoubtedly be the ability to work in a team, communication skills, efficient time management, and an analytical approach to work.

 Is a certificate necessary to work in this position?

 A certificate confirming passing the SAP Global Certification program isn’t necessary to get the first job.
 It’s certainly a great asset to the labor market, especially if it’s a certificate achieved in a subject area where the candidate plans to develop further.
 It should be remembered that at the beginning of the career, a consultant develops teamwork skills and learns from scratch the system in which he or she will then specialize.
 After some time, strengthening the theoretical knowledge and becoming familiar with the system’s functionalities, the moment comes when Team Leader decides that a given person should take the certification exam to systematize knowledge about the product.

 How has your position and responsibilities changed over the years?